22IT098Mansi/Interrnship-4th-sem/README.md

 #### Tasks:

 - Integrate code splitting and error boundaries into the React project.
 Test and ensure that different sections of the user guide are loaded dynamically and errors are handled gracefully.
+## Week 3
+### Day 1 (26/05/2024)

+#### Topics Covered:

+- Student Role Pages for User Guide:
+- Continued developing different pages for the student role in the user guide.
+- Fixed CSS issues for the sidebar to ensure consistency and responsiveness.
+#### Task:

+- Build and refine different pages for the student role in the user guide.
+- Fix and improve CSS for the sidebar.
+### Day 2 (27/05/2024)

+#### Topics Covered:

+- Content Consolidation:
+- Combined all content of student role pages into a single cohesive page.
+- Modified CSS to enhance the presentation of content and images.
+#### Task:

+- Combine all student role content into a single page.
+- Modify CSS to enhance content and image presentation.
+### Day 3 (28/05/2024)

+#### Topics Covered:

+- Quality Assurance:
+- Ensured the accuracy and quality of the written content.
+- Continued building pages for the student role and fixed CSS for the content.
+#### Task:

+- Ensure all written content is accurate and visually appealing.
+- Continue building and refining student role pages.
+### Day 4 (29/05/2024)

+#### Topics Covered:

+- Parent Role Pages for User Guide:
+- Developed the user guide pages for the parent role.
+- Modified CSS and JavaScript to integrate the new content seamlessly.
+#### Task:

+- Develop user guide pages for the parent role.
+- Modify CSS and JavaScript to ensure smooth integration of new content.
+### Day 5 (30/05/2024)

+#### Topics Covered:

+- Final Adjustments:
+- Completed the development of pages for the parent role.
+- Made final modifications to CSS and JavaScript for the entire guide.
+#### Task:

+- Finalize modifications to CSS and JavaScript for the entire guide.
+- Ensure all components are functioning as expected.
+## Week 4
+### Day 1 (03/06/24)
+#### Topics Covered:

+- JavaScript and CSS for Sidebar:
+- Revised the JavaScript and CSS for the sidebar as per the new requirements.
+- Ensured compatibility and responsiveness across different devices.
+#### Task:

+- Modify the existing sidebar code to meet updated design and functionality requirements.
+### Day 2 (04/06/24)
+#### Topics Covered:

+#### Content Proofing:
+- Proofread the user guide content for accuracy and consistency.
+- Corrected grammatical errors and improved clarity.
+#### Task:

+- Complete a thorough proofing of the user guide content and make necessary edits.
+### Day 3 (05/06/24)
+#### Topics Covered:

+- ReactJS Routing and Hooks:
+- Revised ReactJS routing concepts and the use of hooks.
+- Improved understanding of dynamic routing and state management using hooks.
+#### Task:

+- Add a search bar to the user guide.
+- Update the CSS and JavaScript to integrate the new search functionality.
+### Day 4 (06/06/24)
+#### Topics Covered:

+#### ReactJS Mini Project:
+- Developed a digital clock application using ReactJS.
+- Applied concepts of state management and lifecycle methods.
+#### Task:

+- Build a digital clock application using ReactJS, demonstrating practical use of state and effects.
+### Day 5 (07/06/24)
+#### Topics Covered:

+#### Finishing Up Projects:
+- Completed the remaining CSS and JavaScript for the user guide.
+- Finalized changes and polished the user guide and digital clock application.
+#### Task:

+- Ensure all components of the user guide and digital clock application are functioning as expected.
+- Perform final testing and debugging.